end2endzone/win32Arduino/README.md

 # Compatible with

-win32Arduino is only available for the Windows platform and has been tested with the following version of Windows:
+win32Arduino is available and has been tested with the following platform:

-*   Windows XP
+*   Linux x86/x64
-*   Windows Vista
+*   Rasberry Pi
-*   Windows 7
+*   Windows x86/x64

 # Versioning